Carter Ashton: Professional

 In the 2011–12 season, on February 27, 2012, Ashton was traded from the Tampa Bay Lightning to the Toronto Maple Leafs in exchange for defenceman Keith Aulie.
 Ten days later, on March 7, 2012, Ashton made his debut with the Maple Leafs and played in his first NHL game in a 3–2 loss to the Pittsburgh Penguins.
 He played 15 games with the Leafs in his first season and 32 games in the 2013–14 season registering 3 points.
 He also played 24 games registering 23 points with the Leafs' American Hockey League affiliate Toronto Marlies.
 He was re-signed to a one-year two-way contract worth $850,000 in July 2014.

 On November 6, 2014, Ashton was suspended for 20 games, without pay, for violating the terms of the NHL/NHLPA Performance Enhancing Substances Program.
 Ashton claimed to have unknowingly ingested a banned substance while using an un-prescribed inhaler for exercise-induced asthma.
 The suspension came with a mandatory referral to the NHL/NHLPA Program for Substance Abuse and Behavioral Health for evaluation and possible treatment.
-At the time, he had played in three games for the Leafs and did not register a point.
+At the time, he had played in three games for the Maple Leafs and did not register a point.
 He had also played in 24 games for the Marlies and accumulated 23 points.
 On February 6, 2015, Ashton was traded from the Maple Leafs back to Tampa Bay in a deal that included David Broll and a conditional seventh-round draft pick in 2016 entry draft from the Lightning.

-On July 21, 2015, Ashton signed as a restricted free agent from the Lightning, with the Russian club Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL).
+On July 21, 2015, as a restricted free agent from the Lightning, Ashton signed with the Russian club Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL).
 After two seasons with Torpedo and having established himself in the KHL, Ashton moved to fellow KHL club, HC Lada Togliatti, in a trade for the final year of his contract on June 2, 2017.
 At the completion of the 2017–18 season, Ashton left Lada as a free agent, signing a two-year contract with his third KHL club, Severstal Cherepovets on June 15, 2018.

+Ashton played four seasons with Leksands IF in the Swedish Hockey League from 2020 to 2024 and then on October 21, 2024, he signed a one-year contract with Rögle BK in the same league.
+After recording eight points in 22 games with Rögle, Ashton suffered a season-ending injury on January 28, 2025.